-From strapping young cub to gigantic male, the journey of Jhumroo in the Ranthambore vicinity is simply incredible.
-Today this 9 feet long male tiger is ruling the jungle by dominating the area around Padam Talao and Malik Talao and the entire summer is being spent at the cool confines of Rani Bagh.
-With such a great dynasty, Jhumrootoday is fatheringat least 18 descendants with four known tigresses.
-This majestic predator was being first observed by the tourists during July 2002 and is a very shy creature since he is being seldom observed by the officials.
+From a strapping young cub to gigantic male, the journey of Jhumroo in the Ranthambore vicinity is simply incredible.
+The 9 feet long male tiger ruled the jungle by dominating the area around Padam Talao and Malik Talao, while the entire summer was spent in the cool confines of Rani Bagh.

 Jhumroo left behind at least 18 offspring with four known tigresses.
 This majestic predator was first observed by the tourists during July 2002, described by the officials as an extremely shy creature since he could rarely be spotted.

 Once, he had attacked and injured two villagers outside the park vicinity, as they perhaps went too close to him when he was enjoying his meal.
 It was simply Jhumroo’s wage of expressing his anger.

 Unfortunately, Jhumroo passed away in 2012, with his carcass recovered in the Gilai Saga-Khadar Area of Ranthambore National Park in Sawai Madhopur district.

 Q. Where was T-20 aka Jhumroo first seen?

 Jhumroo was first seen in 2002 in the Padam Lake area of Ranthambore.

 Jhumroo is dead.
 Wildlife officials at Ranthambore came across his carcass in the Gilai Saga-Khadar area of Ranthambore National Park.